Filter Options

 What are the options to extend my 10-day Uganda trip?

 “That depends on what you’re looking for.
-A great add-on for active travelers is rafting the white waters of the Nile upriver of its source near Jinja.
-If you’re looking for something a bit more chilled, Bunyonyi is a beautiful highland lake lined with low-key budget and mid-range resorts.
-For a more conventional beach holiday, Uganda’s inland location means that it lacks a coastline, but the lovely Indian Ocean island of Zanzibar, offshore of neighboring Tanzania, is only a short flight away.”
+A great add-on for active travelers is white-water rafting on the Nile upriver of its source near the city of Jinja (on the shore of Lake Victoria).
+If you’re looking for something a bit more chilled, Lake Bunyonyi is a beautiful highland lake lined with low-key budget and mid-range resorts.
+For a more conventional beach holiday, you’ll have to fly to neighboring Kenya or Tanzania because Uganda’s inland location means that it lacks a coastline.
+The lovely Indian Ocean island of Zanzibar (offshore of mainland Tanzania) is only a short flight away.”

 4